InspireCraft/ProjectOMG/doc/design/game_design_document.md

 ### Game flow

-1. **Matchmaking**: Players join a lobby and are matched with others based on skill level.
+1. **Matchmaking**: Players join a lobby and are matched with others.

 2. **Character selection**: Players choose or create their characters, selecting their class and skills.
 3. **Gameplay**: Players engage in combat, using their skills strategically to